 Why The Depot Minneapolis hotel?
 This historic hotel has what every family needs when they visit Minneapolis.
 The Depot is located right in the heart of downtown Minneapolis.
 That means less time piling the kids into the car and more time enjoying Minneapolis.

-Breakfast: Hell’s Kitchen
+Breakfast (takeout option): Hell’s Kitchen

 Afternoon: The Escape Game Minneapolis, MOA